 The seals slowly stopped coming to the caves and are now nowhere to be found, but the caves remain a beautiful place to visit nonetheless.

-Head over to my posts A Guide To Visiting The Grotte Del Bue Marino and The Most Beautiful Caves In Sardinia.
+Head over to my post A Guide To Visiting The Grotte Del Bue Marino for more information on how to visit.
+I also have a general guide on The Most Beautiful Caves In Sardinia.

 Go for a hike

-Check out my post The Best Hikes In Sardinia.
+Check out my post The Best Hikes In Sardinia for more trails on the island.

 Go to the Aquarium